 Anthony Perez Cassino: It’s deeply embedded into the firm’s history and culture.
 Milbank has one of the most established pro bono programs among major law firms in the United States.
 We were the first major law firm to appoint a partner to run a pro bono program back in 1993.
 We were also an original signatory to the American Bar Association’s challenge that law firms devote an equivalent of either 3 or 5 percent of their total billable hours annually to pro bono or an average of 60 to 100 hours per attorney.
 We’ve exceeded that over the last fifteen years.

-All our first-year associates must complete 25 hours of pro bono work, and we don’t prorate it, so it doesn’t matter when they join.
+All our lawyers must complete 25 hours of pro bono work, and we don’t prorate it, so it doesn’t matter when they join.
 We expect them to fulfill that requirement.
 And we expect our summer associates to work on pro bono matters.
 It’s just part of the culture here.
 And it starts at the top.
 Our partners, including our chairman, are deeply involved in pro bono matters – something you don’t see at many major law firms.

 Public service also runs deep in our firm.
 Our lawyers have played roles in establishing organizations like the Legal Services Corporation and the Lawyers’ Committee for Civil Rights.And our prior chairman and current chairman have served on the board of the Legal Aid Society.